Online Anxiety Therapy: CBT, Exposure, or Psychiatry First?

 Understanding Your Coverage

 Most insurance plans cover anxiety treatment.
 The Mental Health Parity Act requires coverage equivalent to physical health conditions.
+For a deeper dive, see our guide to understanding therapy costs and insurance coverage.
 To verify your coverage:

 - Contact your insurance company or review your plan documents